adambozson/shairport-sync-for-arch-linux/README.md

-# Arch Linux package files for Shairport Sync
+# Arch Linux package files for Shairport Sync (Development Version)

-This package builds and optionally installs Shairport Sync on Arch Linux.
+This package builds and optionally installs the `development` version of Shairport Sync on Arch Linux.
 It also creates a user and group to allow Shairport Sync to run as a daemon with the lowest possible privileges.

 **Usage**